Corruption in India: Black money

-Indian black money in Switzerland

 India was ranked 38th by money held by its citizens in Swiss banks in 2004 but then improved its ranking by slipping to 61st position in 2015 and further improved its position by slipping to 75th position in 2016.

 According to a 2010 The Hindu article, unofficial estimates indicate that Indians had over US$1,456 billion in black money stored in Swiss banks (approximately US$1.4 trillion).
 While some news reports claimed that data provided by the Swiss Banking Association Report (2006) showed India has more black money than the rest of the world combined, a more recent report quoted the SBA's Head of International Communications as saying that no such official Swiss Banking Association statistics exist.

 Another report said that Indian-owned Swiss bank account assets are worth 13 times the country's national debt.
-These allegations have been denied by Swiss Bankers Association.
-James Nason of Swiss Bankers Association in an interview about alleged black money from India, holds that "The (black money) figures were rapidly picked up in the Indian media and in Indian opposition circles, and circulated as gospel truth.
+These allegations have been denied by the Swiss Bankers Association.
+James Nason of the Swiss Bankers Association in an interview about alleged black money from India, holds that "The (black money) figures were rapidly picked up in the Indian media and in Indian opposition circles, and circulated as gospel truth.
 However, this story was a complete fabrication.
 The Swiss Bankers Association never published such a report.
 Anyone claiming to have such figures (for India) should be forced to identify their source and explain the methodology used to produce them."

 In a separate study, Dev Kar of Global Financial Integrity concludes, "Media reports circulating in India that Indian nationals held around US$1.4 trillion in illicit external assets are widely off the mark compared to the estimates found by his study."
 Kar claims the amounts are significantly smaller, only about 1.5% of India's GDP on average per annum basis, between 1948 and 2008.
 This includes corruption, bribery and kickbacks, criminal activities, trade mispricing, and efforts to shelter wealth by Indians from India's tax authorities.

-According to a third report, published in May 2012, the Swiss National Bank estimates that the total amount of deposits in all Swiss banks, at the end of 2010, by citizens of India were CHF 1.95 billion (₹92.95 billion).
+According to a third report, published in May 2012, the Swiss National Bank estimates that the total amount of deposits in all Swiss banks, at the end of 2010, by citizens of India was CHF 1.95 billion (₹92.95 billion).
 The Swiss Ministry of External Affairs has confirmed these figures upon request for information by the Indian Ministry of External Affairs.
 This amount is about 700-fold less than the alleged $1.4 trillion in some media reports.
 The report also provided a comparison of the deposits held by Indians and by citizens of other nations in Swiss banks.
 Total deposits held by citizens of India constitute only 0.13 per cent of the total bank deposits of citizens of all countries.
 Further, the share of Indians in the total bank deposits of citizens of all countries in Swiss banks has reduced from 0.29 per cent in 2006 to 0.13 per cent in 2010.